Lake Winnepesaukah

-Lake Winnepesaukah, commonly known as Lake Winnie, is an amusement park located in Rossville, Georgia, just south of Chattanooga, Tennessee.
+Lake Winnepesaukah, commonly known as Lake Winnie, is an amusement park located in Rossville, Georgia, on the south of Chattanooga, Tennessee.
 Carl and Minette Dixon opened the park to over 5,000 guests on June 1, 1925.
-They named it after the Native American word Winnepesaukah, meaning "bountiful waters" or "beautiful lake of the highlands".
-The park originally featured the largest swimming pool in the southeastern United States, which debuted in 1926 and was later removed.
-Its Boat Chute attraction, designed by Carl Dixon and opened in 1927, is the oldest mill chute water ride of its kind still in operation in the United States.
+The park originally featured the largest swimming pool in the southeastern United States, which debuted in 1926 and closed in 1964.
+Its Boat Chute attraction, designed by Carl Dixon and opened in 1927, is the oldest mill chute water ride of its kind still operating in the United States.

 In its early years, the park's primary focus was on its water attractions.
-Later, the park began expanding its dry amusement ride offerings with the introduction of its historic carousel and well-known Cannon Ball roller coaster in the late 1960s.
+Later, the park began expanding its dry amusement rides with the introduction of its historic carousel and well-known Cannon Ball roller coaster in the late 1960s.
 Lake Winnie has grown to over 80 acre, featuring 38 rides and a 5 acre water park with seven attractions.

 History

 In 1924, Carl and Minette Dixon purchased approximately 100 acre surrounding a 9 acre lake in Rossville, Georgia.
-They opened the park on June 1st, 1925, entertaining over 5,000 visitors with amenities for boating, fishing, and picnicking.
-It was named Lake Winnepesaukah in reference to a Native American word that means "bountiful waters" or "beautiful lake of the highlands".
+They opened the park on June 1, 1925, entertaining over 5,000 visitors with amenities for boating, fishing, and picnicking.
+The Dixons chose the name "Winnepesaukah," which supposedly came from a Cherokee word meaning "beautiful lake of the highlands" but which bears similarity to the Abenaki-origin name of New Hampshire's Lake Winnipesaukee, at one time believed to have the same meaning.

 The following year, they opened a 22000 sqft swimming pool, the largest in the southeastern United States at the time.
-Carl Dixon later designed a mill chute attraction which began construction in the winter of 1926 and opened as Boat Chute in 1927.
+Carl Dixon later designed a mill chute attraction which began construction in the winter of 1926 and opened with the name "Boat Chute" in 1927.
 The National Amusement Park Historical Association (NAPHA) considers it the oldest operating mill chute in the United States.

 In the 1940s and 1950s, several flat rides were added to the park, and in the 1960s, the first roller coasters appeared beginning with Mad Mouse in 1960 and the John C. Allen wooden roller coaster, the Cannon Ball, in 1967.
 In the 21st century, the park saw the addition of modern thrill rides such as the drop tower ride OH-Zone! and a compact, looping roller coaster called Fire Ball.
 The latest addition is the park's SoakYa water park, a 5 acre expansion that debuted in 2013.